abhijain2003/LearnEasy/README.md

 # LearnEasy

-Hello, World we introduced a new way of learning.
-Educate your child in a fun way by playing games. we come up with many games for your child's learning to make easy.
+Hello World!
+We would like to introduce you to a new, fun, and easy way of learning.
+Educate your child in a fun way by playing games, interacting with visuals, and chatting with others.
+We have created many games, and visuals for your child to excel in their learning.

 ## 💡 Inspiration

+- Make education fun for children online
+- Learn valuable skills with gaming
+- Broaden the knownledge skills of the users
+- Broaden the amount of users, have a different language option

 ## 💻 How it Works?

+- Head on over to the website and view the options
+- Login using authenication
+- Choose from a variety of topics
+- Play games, study from interactive visuals, or chat with other kids
+- If it is more useful for you, you can change the language input to match the one you want

 ## ⚙️ How we built it